brucedarkspoon/college_stream/README.md

-# college_stream
+# College Mobility Streamlit App

-Streamlit Application based on College Mobility Data
+This is a Streamlit Application based on College Mobility Data

+More detailed information will be added later.